iterative/dvc.org/static/docs/get-started/compare-experiments.md

         auc.metric: 0.620421
 ```

-DVC metrics provides a flexible way to specify and navigate by multiple numbers.
+DVC provides built-in support to track and navigate `JSON`, `TSV` or `CVS` metric
-Check the `dvc metrics` command documentation to learn more.
+files if you want to track additional information.
+Check the `dvc metrics` command
+documentation to learn more.